• Skip to primary navigation

 A Tale of Two Projects: Two nearly identical projects with two different delivery methods demonstrate the benefits of using a Collaborative Delivery Method

 Our team had the rare opportunity to compare the effects of two different delivery methods on an identical treatment structure.
-We recently completed renovations at a single plant twice – once using the traditional hard bid method and then several years later using a collaborative method- providing us with valuable insights.
+We recently completed renovations at a single plant twice – once using the traditional hard bid method and then several years later using a collaborative progressive design-build method – providing us with valuable insights.

 Project #1: Traditional, Design-Bid-Build (Hard Bid) Method